 Trailers come with optional bunks and/or rollers.
 Bunks offer greater support across the surface of your hull.
 Rollers are much easier to load and unload.

-The only decision you have left is aluminum vs galvanized steel.
-The first is lighter, less expensive, and a little less likely to oxidize.
+Aluminum is lighter, less expensive, and a little less likely to oxidize.
 But, the differences are subtle.
 It really comes down to personal choice.

 If you’re looking to match a Legend Boat to the right trailer, we already know what works best for your particular model.
-If you’re looking to match another brand with a trailer contact your local Authorized Legend Dealer for assistance.
+If you’re looking to match another brand with a trailer, contact your local Authorized Legend Dealer for assistance.